How to do bookkeeping

 Use an online bookkeeping software

 We’re much more than just a bookkeeping software.
-You can create, send, track and record unlimited invoices, and manage expenses all in the same place.
+You can create, send, track and record invoices, and manage your finances all in the same place.
 If you want to collaborate with your colleagues, employees, or accountant, Bokio is a great place to work together.